DATA-606-SUMMER-2023/Thomas_Data606/ml/README.md

-This folder will contain machine learning model for Maryland Statewide Vehicle Crashes and results.
+The ml folder will contain machine learning model for Maryland Statewide Vehicle Crashes and results from analysis.
 - Initial ML model
 - Final ML model
 - Images of results